APImetrics/APIm-CLI/docs/info.md

 ## `apimetrics info orgs`

-List organizations the current user is a member of.
+List all Organizations the current user is a member of.

 ```
 USAGE